 Through the last three years, we have invested a great deal of resources in improving student, staff, and family community and culture.
-We have implemented additional structures such as culture walkthroughs, inclusion of Dean of Students, a focus on authentic family engagement and leadership, and student voice.
+We have implemented additional structures such as culture walkthroughs, a focus on authentic family engagement and leadership, and student voice.